 Can you find scholarships online?

 Yes.
 Conducting an online search is probably the best way to locate scholarships, particularly those offered by groups and institutions other than colleges and universities.
 An excellent and easy-to-use website, FinAid! provides a guide to Financial Aid including links to several scholarship search sites.
-College Answer, a web site developed by college loan giant Sallie Mae Inc. to help families prepare for college, also offers a scholarship search function.
+College loan giant Sallie Mae Inc. in their Plan for College section of their website has information about scholarships including a scholarship search function.

 How do you apply for scholarships?